BBillot/SynthSR/README.md

 ----------------

+### "I don't know anything about Python"

+Don't worry!
+SynthSR is now part of the development ("dev") version of [FreeSurfer](https://surfer.nmr.mgh.harvard.edu/fswiki).
+You can download the dev version [HERE](https://surfer.nmr.mgh.harvard.edu/pub/dist/freesurfer/dev/).
+Instructions on how to use SynthSR once FreeSurfer has been installed can be found [HERE](https://surfer.nmr.mgh.harvard.edu/fswiki/SynthSR).

 ### Easy use of SynthSR with one command

 We provide an "all purpose" model that can be applied to a scan of any resolution of contrast.